-If you’re experiencing nausea or vomiting without pain, you have a different underlying condition.
-Either way, you should see your doctor for diagnosis.
+If you’re experiencing nausea or vomiting without pain, you likely have a different underlying condition.
+Either way, you should see a doctor.

 Torsion can occur if the ovary is unstable.
 For example, a cyst or ovarian mass can cause the ovary to become lopsided, making it unstable.